MehrsaM92/my-game-studio/README.md

-# My Studio
+# Websites

-Hello and welcome to My Studio!

-This website is a place to introduce websites and provide descriptions of them.
+A simple website for introducing useful websites.

+## About

+This website introduces useful websites for learning, programming, creating projects, and finding helpful resources.

+The website is being improved and updated over time, and more useful websites will be added in the future.

 ## Technologies

 - HTML
 - CSS

-© 2026 My Studio.
-All rights reserved.
+- JavaScript

+## Status

+🚧 This website is still under development.

+More websites and features will be added soon!